Do you want to know how to index your website on Google so it’ll show up in search results?

 2. Submit Your Website to Google Search Console

-Google Search Console, formerly known as “Google Webmaster Tools,” is a free service available to all website owners.
+Google Search Console (GSC), formerly “Google Webmaster Tools,” is a free service available to all website owners.

 It shows you how Google indexes and adds your site to Google search results so that you can make sure the right people are seeing your website.

-You can easily submit your website to Google Search Console and check if your web pages are indexed using the best SEO plugin for WordPress, All in One SEO (AIOSEO).
+You can easily submit your website to Google Search Console and check if your web pages are indexed using AIOSEO’s Webmaster Tools.

-To get started, go to General Settings in the All in One SEO menu, and then click on the Webmaster Tools tab.
+To get started, go to General Settings in the All in One SEO menu, then click the Webmaster Tools tab.

 Now, navigate to Google Search Console and copy the HTML verification tag.
 If you haven’t added your site yet, you can check out our guide on how to add Google Search Console to your WordPress website.